On Global Rates for Regularization Methods based on Secant Derivative Approximations: Proposed Update Rules

 \subsection{Finite Difference Variant}

 We now detail our finite difference variant of Algorithm~\ref{AlgolazyOFFO}.
 In the description, we give an analytical expression of the finite difference stepsize $h$.

 Observe that Algorithm~\ref{ARpFD} is a lazy method as it computes computing an approximation every $m$ steps.
 From our choice \eqref{hdef}, we define an implicit selection of $\kappa_A$ and $\kappa_B$, we specified their values to be consistent with \texttt{ARp-approx}.
 First, we define the approximate $p$th-order tensor $A_k$ by using finite differences.
 We apply the $P_{sym}$ operator (see page~3) to ensure that the estimate $T_k$ lies in $\mathbb{R}^{\otimes p_n}_{{sym}}$.
 Note that for $p=2$, $P_{{sym}}(A) = \frac{A^\intercal + A}{2}$.
+Moreover, { \texttt{ARpLazy} does not use any problem constant like $p$th-order Lipschitz constant $L_p$.} {Note that, as the iterates approach a solution and the step size becomes increasingly small, $h_k$ tends to zero, making the finite-difference approximation susceptible to round-off errors.
+A standard remedy is to impose a lower bound on the finite-difference step size, typically chosen as a function of the machine precision.
+Such a safeguard also imposes a lower limit on the attainable criticality tolerance, as analyzed in \cite{JinXie24} for stochastic gradient descent.
+However, once a minimum finite-difference step size is enforced, the bound \eqref{condTkapprox} no longer holds.
+Consequently, the convergence analysis must be extended to account for this modification, leading to a more involved theory in which the target accuracy $\epsilon$ is prescribed in advance. }